northyg/hangman/README.md

 	Oregon State Beaverhacks Summer 2018
 	Single Player Hangman Version 1.0

-	My single player hangman randomly pickes a word or phrase from a game uses a txt library that the player needs to guess in order to win!
+	My single player hangman randomly picks a word or phrase from a game uses a txt library that the player needs to guess in order to win!

 	Words can be added to library.txt so long as white spaces are not left on accident.